algorandfoundation/xGov/Proposals/xGov-104.md

 Website: https://notiboy.com/

 ## Present Proposal
 In present proposal we would like to implement group chat which will allow projects to create communities without the complxities of discord.
 Also this will help them to maintain privacy.
 We will implement end to end encryption for better safety.
 NFDomains will be integrated for better user experience while chatting.

 ## Future Blueprint

-### Milestone 1: Build Chat Application.
-Time Taken : 3 months

-Amount: 30000

-Description:
-    - We intend to build a basic address-to-address chat application and integrate it into our current application.
-    - Featutrs include 1) Ping an address to start a chat 2) Start chat on approval from the pinged address.

 ### Milestone 2: Build a Group chat feature
 Time Taken: 2 months